What is the application deadline?

 How can my student check their admission status?

-Your student may check the status of their application by clicking here: The student will need to use their student ID as their Login ID and their date of birth MMDDYY as their PIN.
-Their application will be listed under Processed Applications.
-Double click on the completed application.
+Your student may check the status of their application by clicking here.
+They will use the email address and password that they created when at time of application.
+The application will be listed under Processed Applications.
+Click on the completed application.

 How long does it take to receive an admission decision?

 The Office of Admissions notifies students of admission decisions based on posted decision dates affiliated with application deadlines.
-Students who meet OSU’s Early Notification Round deadline of November 1stwill hear from the Office of Admissions no later than December 20th regarding their admission decision.
-Those who complete their application after November 1st, but meet OSU’s Priority Application deadline of February 1st, will hear back no later than March 15th.
+Students who meet OSU’s Early Action deadline of November 1 will hear from the Office of Admissions no later than December 14 regarding their admission decision.
+Those who complete their application after November 1, but meet OSU’s Regular Application deadline of February 1, will hear back no later than March 15.
 A student may check the status of their application online.
-The student will need to use the same Web ID and Pin Number used at the time of application to view their admission’s status.
+They will use the email address and password that they created when at time of application.
+The application will be listed under Processed Applications.
+Click on the completed application.

 Do you participate in Western Undergraduate Exchange (WUE)?

-Oregon State University NO LONGER participates in the WUE program.
+Oregon State University DOES NOT participate in the WUE program.
 Most WUE programs have limited slots with a very select list of majors that are eligible for the program.
 Oregon State offers two large out of state scholarship programs in the Provost and Tuition Grant which compare very favorably to WUE in terms of the monetary value.
 All eligible out of state students will be considered for the Provost and Tuition Grant programs.

 Do you have tuition reciprocity with Washington (CA, ID)?

-Unfortunately, Oregon State University is not part of any tuition reciprocity agreement or WUE program at this time.
+Unfortunately, Oregon State University is not part of any tuition reciprocity agreement or WUE program.
 Students who come from Washington (CA, ID) are classified as non-residents and will be required to pay the out-of-state tuition costs.
 However, Oregon State has increased funding in terms of financial aid assistance to non-resident students.
 There are also several scholarship opportunities for out-of-state students.

 How does my student become an Oregon Resident for tuition purposes?